andlo/ZZZtheia-ide-skill/README.md

 You can then open a web-browser and gå to http://picroft:3000 if your Mycroft device is picroft.
 If on a Mark One go to http://mark_1:3000
 You then get access to the THEIA IDE in a workplace located /opt/mycroft/skills.

+Skillsettings on https://home.mycroft.ai/ have one checkboks for setting auto start or not.

 ## Mark 1
 On Mark_ the firewall needs to be open.
 SSH to your mark_1 and run the follow command
 ```
 sudo ufw allow from any to any port 3000 proto tcp
 ```

+## Updating THEIA IDE
+For now, to update the THEIA IDE remove and reinstall this skill.

+## Examples
+* "Start IDE"
+* "Stop IDE"
+* "Restart IDE"

 ## Credits
 Andreas Lorensen (@andlo)